 Ensure veterans’ legal access to health care and mental health treatment.
 Connect veterans with the appropriate services and support, including substance abuse treatment and counseling.
 We also assist veterans with discharge upgrades to remove barriers to VA benefits and health care.

-Support clients in maintaining an income through benefits such as VA Pensions and Compensation, education benefits, including the GI Bill, Public Assistance, Food Stamps, and Social Security.
+Support clients in maintaining an income through benefits such as VA Pensions and Compensation, education benefits, including the GI Bill, Public Assistance, and Food Stamps.

 If we cannot assist clients in a particular area, we find someone who can.
 Veterans are matched with partner organizations and we follow up, so our clients get services—not just another phone number.
 An advocate is available to them every step of the way.